A-Croshaw/cosbranok/README.md

 It also displays dates and times of shows they attend throughout the year to allow people to be able to them firsthand.

-Finally With a contact form which allows the people to enquire about more in-depth information, or for the purpose to enquire about becoming a member of Cosbranok.
+Finally, a contact form allows people to request more in-depth information, or to enquire about becoming a member of Cosbranok.

 ![Mock-up-Image](documents/readme-images/mockup1.png)
 [__Click here to view published site__](https://a-croshaw.github.io/cosbranok/)